Camp Updates re: COVID-19

 - We will utilize a small team of student volunteers (Camp Crew) to assist our instructors with social distancing and other camp activities.
 We will increase our Camp Crew team to coincide with any increases made in our camp capacity.
 We may have one of our regular volunteers during the day to assist with phones and other office work.

-- Students are required to wear a face mask per Hillsborough County Emergency Policy.
+- Students are required to wear a face mask when indoors per Hillsborough County Emergency Policy.
+Masks will be optional during outdoor time. (updated June 4, 2021)

 - Instructors will be provided with face masks and are required to wear them.